ruchika817/data-quest/README.md

 https://s3.console.aws.amazon.com/s3/buckets/bucket322?region=us-east-1&tab=objects

 I have now changed the permissions for the files.
 To do it in code, I would add extra arguments in the upload function to have ACL as 'public-read'.
+I have done that in my code file above.

 ### 2. I have a python file as well as a jupyter notebooks file with the script for uploading files onto AWS in this bucket.
 I have now written the python file on Atom and it should run in any python program.
 If you are running it in terminal,